Low Carbon Council

 The city’s traffic signals have also gradually been replaced with LEDs and facilities including the Story Bridge, Brisbane Riverstage and a number of workshops and depots have been upgraded.

-Lighting upgrades and replacements implemented since achieving carbon neutral status in 2016-17 are estimated to reduce Council’s carbon footprint by more than 2000 tCO2-e per annum.
+These lighting upgrades and replacements are estimated to have reduced Council’s carbon footprint by more than 2000 tCO2-e per annum.

 Solar power installations